Skip to content

 Azure

-In this tutorial, we'll create a Kubernetes v1.29.3 cluster on Azure with Flatcar Linux.
+In this tutorial, we'll create a Kubernetes v1.31.1 cluster on Azure with Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a resource group, virtual network, subnets, security groups, controller availability set, worker scale set, load balancer, and TLS assets.

 Controller hosts are provisioned to run an etcd-member peer and a kubelet service.
 Worker hosts run a kubelet service.
-Controller nodes run kube-apiserver, kube-scheduler, kube-controller-manager, and coredns, while kube-proxy and calico (or flannel) run on every node.
+Controller nodes run kube-apiserver, kube-scheduler, kube-controller-manager, and coredns, while kube-proxy and (flannel, calico, or cilium) run on every node.
 A generated kubeconfig provides kubectl access to the cluster.

 Requirements